 2.3 Falsely accused

-People get falsely accused of prostitution all the time – sometimes out of revenge, sometimes out of jealousy.
+People get falsely accused of prostitution all the time – sometimes out of revenge or jealousy.
 No matter the reason, though, a defendant can always assert the defense that he/she was unjustly blamed.

 3. What are the penalties?